-We might be enjoying the hot weather but our feline friends might be feeling the heat.
-Read our tips on keeping them cool, happy and healthy over the summer months.
+We might enjoy the hot weather but our feline friends might be feeling the heat.
+Read our tips on keeping your cat cool, happy and healthy over the summer months.

 Which cats feel the heat?